domRiddle/ASF/Configuration.md

 ## Configs

 ASF is using **[JSON](https://en.wikipedia.org/wiki/JSON)** format for storing it's config files.
 It's human-friendly, readable and very universal format in which you can configure global and bot configs for ASF.

-You can edit ASF configs using any text editor you want, I suggest **[Notepad++](https://notepad-plus-plus.org)**.
-Alternatively, you can use ASF graphical config generator to make that a little bit easier.
+**We strongly recommend to use ASF ConfigGenerator for generating configs** - it simplifies the process a lot, ensures that you can't generate invalid config or use invalid value for given property.
+Unless you're expert user that knows what he's doing, you shouldn't edit configs by hand.

+If you're expert user that doesn't need neither want to use our CG frontend, then you can edit/create configs by hand, using any tool, script or text editor, such as **[Notepad++](https://notepad-plus-plus.org)**.
+Ensure that your config is **[valid](http://jsonlint.com/)** after you're done with it, unless tool of your choice automativally validates it (such as ASF CG).

 ---

 ## Types

 Every config property has its type.
 Type of the property defines values that are valid for it.
 You can only use values that are valid for given type - if you use invalid value, then ASF won't be able to parse your config.

+**We strongly recommend to use ConfigGenerator for generating configs** - it handles most of the low-level stuff (such as types validation) for you, so you only need to input proper values, and you also don't need to understand variable types specified below.
+This section is mainly for people generating/editing configs manually.

 Types used by ASF are native C# types, which are specified below: